waleking/SparseTP/README.md

 bash runningExample1.sh
 ```

+For a quick view withour running, the learned topics can be found in [this link](https://github.com/waleking/SparseTP/blob/master/runningExample_results/20newsgroups_K100_iteration1000.txt).

 2.The running example on the Wikipedia articles under the [Mathematics category](https://en.wikipedia.org/wiki/Category:Mathematics).
 ```
 bash runningExample2.sh
 ```
-After running, the resulting topics are listed in result/mathematics_K100_iteration1000.txt
+After running, the resulting topics are listed in result/mathematics_K100_iteration1000.txt.
+Or for quick view, the learned topics can be found in [this link](https://github.com/waleking/SparseTP/blob/master/runningExample_results/mathematics_K100_iteration1000.txt).

 |  | Top 10 phrases in the topic, the number in the bracket shows the times it appears in the corpus|
 |---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|